reetyf/fetch/README.md

 This application and linked script is dynamic - differing user inputs for these values and is able to be rerun in the sample instance.

 This app was built with [anvil](anvil.works), a browser based Python web app builder.
 For posterity purposes, the anvil app code is viewable above.
 This application is able to interact with a script on my personal computer through the use of [anvil-uplink](https://anvil.works/docs/uplink).
 Because of this, no requirements for different packages are needed for the client side app users as long as they have the web app link.

+There is a consistent error during runtime, which I was unable to quell.
+It is caused by some interaction from passing the plotly object back to the app server, but is negligible to graph results.